dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 What to play with:
 - Try increasing `nodes` and keep `degree` bounded.
 Watch whether one publish lights up a small set of edges (tree-like) or lots of edges (mesh-like).
 - Switch `Flow capture` to include setup and see how much traffic happens before the first publish.
-- Keep `Preseed (no subscribe gossip)` if you only want to study the pure delivery pattern.
+- Keep `Preseed (no subscription gossip)` if you only want to study the pure delivery pattern.

 If you notice that nodes receive the same payload more than once, that is not automatically "wrong".
 Redundancy is a dial:
 - too little redundancy and a single broken edge can drop delivery,